 - kubectl exec– execute a command on a container in a pod

 From the KubeSail console too, you can view the deployments and its status.

-Choose one of the option to get app exposed.
+Choose one of the options to get app exposed.

 Congrats!
-We have just exposed our nginx application to outer world.
+We have just exposed our Nginx application to the outer world.

 Like this post?
 Don’t forget to share it!